zverok/rubyseeds/README.md

 mixing together everything somebody can need in core classes.
 The same way, there's no good to make a small gem of each useful idea.

-RubySeeds is just an easily navigable **list of code snippets** with clean and simple explanations.
-Those snippets are thought to be just droppable in your projects `lib/core_ext.rb` (with possible renamings and rewritings).
+RubySeeds is just an easily navigable [**list of code snippets**]((https://github.com/zverok/rubyseeds/blob/master/RubySeeds.md)) with clean and simple explanations.
+Those snippets are thought to be just droppable in your projects `lib/core_ext.rb` (with possible renamings and improvements).

 Snippets selected for RubySeeds posess those common qualities:
 * targeting shorter, yet clean code (not "clever" or "magic");